Live 3.4 Devotionals (for Sunday 12/18) – Monday

 Talk about It

 Question 2.
-What did Jesus ask Simon Peter to do?
+What did Matthew do when Jesus said to follow Him?

 Answer 3.
 Answers will vary.